-2021 marks the 75th Anniversary of The Clinch Mountain Boys, we are excited and pleased to carry on the Clinch Mountain style of music.
-Ralph II began working professionally for his father in the year of 1995 and has carried The Clinch Mountain Boys on since.
-As well as fronting the first Clinch Mountain Boys group after the passing of his father Ralph Edmond Stanley.
+2025 marks the 79th Anniversary of The Clinch Mountain Boys.
+We are excited and pleased to carry on the Clinch Mountain style of music.
+Ralph II began working professionally for his father in the year of 1995 and has carried The Clinch Mountain Boys on since, as well as fronting the first Clinch Mountain Boys group after the passing of his father Ralph Edmond Stanley.

-With three #1 singles in his career; including, the 2019 hit “Beautiful Hills of Home,” R2 is in heavy radio rotation across the country and on Bluegrass Junction, World Wide Bluegrass, iHeart Radio and Sirius XM.
+With ten #1 singles in his career, R2 is in heavy radio rotation across the country and on Bluegrass Junction, World Wide Bluegrass, iHeart Radio and Sirius XM.

-The band includes Stanley Efaw on fiddle, mandolin and vocals; Landon Fitzpatrick on banjo and vocals; Randall Hibbitts on the upright bass and vocals; Caleb Shifflett on guitar and vocals; and Ralph Stanley II on the guitar and lead vocals.
-This band configuration brings a lot of talent, energy and humor to the stage as they perform old-time favorites, bluegrass hits and new original material.
+The band includes Stanley Efaw on fiddle, mandolin, and vocals; Alex Leach on banjo and vocals; Randall Hibbitts on the upright bass and vocals; Caleb Shifflett on guitar and vocals; and Ralph Stanley II on the guitar and lead vocals.
+This band configuration brings a lot of talent, energy, and humor to the stage as they perform old-time favorites, bluegrass hits, and new original material.

 If you were to gather together an average cross-section of people and ask them if they thought it would be an advantage for a performer to be the child of a legend, most would probably conclude that it would have to be a definite plus.
 After all, the doors of opportunity would be quicker to open, and the spotlight of public attention that so many artists spend years trying to cultivate would be yours because...well...just because.
 Famous by default, so to speak and doubtless those are real, tangible advantages.
 But then there's the downside- pressure.
 The learning curve, the whole growth process with all its potential missteps and pitfalls, is a public document.
 Most artists get to take those perilous first steps of their careers in relative anonymity, a nameless face in the crowd.